Retirement savings plan () - mandatory company

 The annuity from voluntary payments already deducted is taxable at income tax, in accordance with the rules applicable to retirement pensions.

-The amount of the pension must be declared and added to your taxable income in the category of pensions, pensions and annuities.
-On all income in this category, the tax authorities automatically apply a abatement from 10%within the limit of an annual ceiling per tax household.
+The amount of the pension must be declared and is in addition to your taxable income in the category of pensions, pensions and annuities.
+On all income in this category, the tax administration automatically applies a abatement from 10%within the limit of an annual ceiling per tax household.

-Some social levies shall also apply on a fraction of the annuity.
+Of social levies shall also apply on a fraction of the pension.
 The taxable portion varies according to your age on the date of 1er payment of the annuity.

-The fraction of the annuity taxable to social security contributions is:
+The portion of the annuity taxable to social security contributions is:

-The rate of social levies on investment income is of 18.6%, applicable to annuities paid from 1er January 2026.
+The rate of social security contributions on investment income is of 18.6%, applicable to annuities paid from 1er January 2026.

 Capital outflow